3 Days In Bora Bora

 The dream island that’s on every traveler’s bucket list, Bora Bora is simply stunning.
 Known as ‘the romantic island’, Bora Bora is the ultimate luxury destination for honeymooners and overwater bungalow enthusiasts.
 However, there’s lots more to Bora Bora than just overpriced accommodation.
 If you’re an independent traveler or simply seeking to venture beyond the resort scene – here’s a sample three day Bora Bora itinerary that you can use.
-I spent 3 days in Bora Bora as part of a six month backpacking trip across the South Pacific Islands, and I can tell you – you don’t have to be a millionaire to visit Bora Bora.
+I spent 3 days in Bora Bora as part of a six month backpacking trip across the South Pacific Islands, and have since returned to Bora Bora on two occasions.
+Though there is a premium to be paid, you don’t have to be a millionaire to visit Bora Bora.

 3 Days In Bora Bora Itinerary Map